 He held out a hand in greeting, and Cassandra relented.
-She took his hand, and tried not to blush when Robert squeezed it lightly.
+She took his hand, and tried not to flinch when this Robert person squeezed it lightly.

 “Cassandra,” he repeated.
 He briefly closed his eyes, as if he were tasting the word on his tongue.
 In his mouth, her name sounded delicate and wicked and sweet.
 Cassandra had never heard her name sound like that.
-She shivered as she yanked her hand back.
+She yanked her hand back.

-“What is it you want?” she asked, more flustered than ever.
+“What is it you want?” she asked, angrily.

 “I want you,” Robert said, gazing at her.